 - The costs of cleaning, mowing, gardening and even pest control

-Furthermore, if you make improvements to your investment property, these can be claimed as Capital Works Deductions and can be claimed over a number of years.
-As Australia’s leading quantity surveyor firm, we can help Australian property investors to get the most out of their tax deductions and provide leading tax advice for all types of properties.
-If you’d like to learn more about what you can claim and what is tax deductible from an investment property, get in touch with us at Property Returns today.
+Furthermore, if you make improvements to your investment, these can be claimed as Capital Works Deductions and can be claimed over a number of years.
+As Australia’s leading quantity surveyor firm, we can help Australian investors to get the most out of their tax deductions and provide leading tax advice for all types of properties.
+If you’d like to learn more about what you can claim and what is deductible from your tax for an investment property, get in touch with us at Property Returns today.

 Claiming Stamp Duty on Investment Property

 Generally speaking, you cannot claim an income tax deduction for stamp duty on your investment property when you make the purchase.
-However, as a property investor, you may be able to offset the cost of stamp duty against your Capital Gains Tax liability down the line.
+However, as an investor, you may be able to offset the cost of the duty against your Capital Gains Tax liability down the line.

-Property investors can recover stamp duty fees.
-Stamp duty on the property transfer, along with conveyancing costs, may be claimed against Capital Gains Tax (CGT).
+Investors can recover stamp duty legal fees.
+The duty on the property transfer, along with conveyancing costs, may be claimed against Capital Gains Tax (CGT).
 CGT refers to a tax that you are required to pay on the profit made from the sale of your investment property.
 Property Returns have recently written a comprehensive guide to CGT – for more on CGT and how to reduce it, read our article here.